corrode/corrode.github.io/content/blog/safe-rust-isnt-always-safe/index.md

 let elem = arr.get(3);
 ```

-It returns an `Option` which you can handle gracefully.
+It returns an `Option` which you can now handle gracefully.

 See [this blog post](https://shnatsel.medium.com/how-to-avoid-bounds-checks-in-rust-without-unsafe-f65e618b4c1e) for more info on the topic.